Domestic Violence: We Can Live Without It: Rights and Options Available Under the Law

 One of several things may happen at the preliminary hearing.
 If the defendant is charged with a misdemeanor, he or she may plead guilty to that misdemeanor in the Sessions Court.
 Most domestic violence charges are Class A misdemeanors, which carry an 11-month, 29-day sentence.
 Most defendants are given the opportunity to plead at the first preliminary hearing date.
 After a guilty plea, the sentence may be suspended, and the defendant may be placed on probation unless he or she has a past history of domestic violence or is on probation for prior charges.

-Many domestic violence defendants are asked to attend a 45-week intervention program for batterers.
+Many domestic violence defendants are required to attend a 45-week intervention program for batterers.
 Batterers programs are not “anger management” programs.
 In most cases abusers only become dangerous with persons who care about them; it is learned behavior.
 Participating in these programs will not “cure” the abuser.

 Victims are encouraged to enter a support group for victims of domestic violence.
 Victims only have control over their own behavior.
 Support groups help victims achieve better self-esteem, therefore enlightening them so that there is no need to continue an abusive relationship.
 Many victims have been caretaking their abusers for so long that they have often forgotten to take care of themselves.